nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 ### GSAP

 The OceanWATERS distribution includes a power system module (`ow_power_system`) that at present depends on GSAP, an open-source battery prognostics executive.
 GSAP must be installed *prior* to building the `ow_power_system` package.

 * Check out the source code:
 ```
-git clone --branch v1.0-OW https://github.com/nasa/GSAP.git gsap
+git clone -b v1.0-OW https://github.com/nasa/GSAP.git gsap
 ```

-The git branch used is v1.0-OW, which is the latest stable version of GSAP for use with OceanWATERS.
+This checks out the git _tag_ `v1.0-OW` of GSAP's `master` branch, which is a tested version of GSAP for use with OceanWATERS.
+Note that checking out a specific tag leaves your local repository in a "detached HEAD" state; this is of no concern.
-Please note that this is not the default branch for GSAP and the two may differ.
-This implementation strategy is required to utilize essential functionality developed after the most recent offical release of GSAP and to prevent compatibility issues that may arise due to continuing updates made within the GSAP framework.
-The latest stable version of GSAP for use with OceanWATERS will be updated as necessary and will revert to the default branch of GSAP pending its next scheduled release.

 * Define the `GSAP_HOME` environment variable as the location of your GSAP installation, e.g.